 38. How Do I request a Copy of my Transcripts?

-All classes that have been successfully completed under any of our previous school names (School of the Bible, V.O.S.O.M, V.O.I.B.I., VETI, etc.) count toward graduation and your Associates degree in Religion and Theology.
+All classes that have been successfully completed under any of our previous school names (School of the Bible, V.O.S.O.M, V.O.I.B.I., VETI, etc.) count toward completion of VETI's Associate's degree in Religion and Theology.

-To find out the grade for a recent course you have completed, log into http://VictoryOutreach.org click on Education and then on "My Courses".
+To find out the grade for a recent course you have completed, log into your Victory Outreach profile at http://VictoryOutreach.org.
+Click on Education and then on "My Courses".
 All of the courses you have taken along with your grade will be listed.
 Courses you have taken before the summer of 2012 are not listed.
-For those classes you will need to request a copy of your transcript (click the link above).
+For those classes, you will need to request a copy of your transcript (click the link above).

 If you have not requested a copy of your transcripts in a very long time, make sure to request a copy.
 You don't want to accidentally forget that you need one or two classes to graduate.